mwdossantos/kb-86/docs/week-10-finish-development-and-presentation.md

 ### Presentation of the Deliverable

-TO finish this section of the minor I decided to take out my camera and take a few high quality pictures of the application running on my phone:
+To finish this section of the minor I decided to take out my camera and take a few high quality pictures of the application running on my phone:

 ![img](https://raw.githubusercontent.com/mwdossantos/kb-86/master/docs/images/swpromo1.jpeg)